MarkBahr/R-category-ratings-data-analytics/README.md

-# Social Buzz: Analyzing Popular Categories Using R and Tableau
+# Analyzing Popular Social Media Categories Using R and Tableau

 ### Purpose